NNPDF/pineappl/README.md

 This repository contains libraries, tools, and interfaces to read and write `PineAPPL` grids.

-There are three crates in this repository:
+There are four main crates in this repository:

 - [`pineappl`](https://crates.io/crates/pineappl) is the crate containing the main functionality
-- [`pineappl_capi`](https://crates.io/crates/pineappl) installs a library and a C header, to use PineAPPL from your C, C++, Fortran, or Python programs
+- [`pineappl_capi`](https://crates.io/crates/pineappl) installs a library and a C header, to use PineAPPL from your C, C++ or Fortran programs
 - [`pineappl_cli`](https://crates.io/crates/pineappl) installs the program
   `pineappl` to use PineAPPL from the command line
+- `pineappl_py` is the Python interface

 # Installation